ufal/neuralmonkey/docs/source/machine_translation.rst

           \== batch3.gz

 The gzipping is not a necessary, if you put the dataset there in plaintext it will work the same way.
-Neural Monkey always try to recognize known file extension and opens it.
+Neural Monkey always try to recognize gzip by the extension and opens it.

 TODO The dataset is not tokenized and need to be preprocessed.